FAQs + Policies

 NCS makes every effort to hold class, even in high winds and light rain.
 When we cannot be on the water, we make use of our time on shore to review lessons, tie knots, review, terminology, and play a few sailing games!
 In the case of severe weather, we will cancel class.
 Class will not be held inside at the Coffin School or other location.

 If we do need to delay the start of class (by 30 minutes or an hour, to let weather pass) or cancel class for the morning or afternoon session, you will receive a text message and an email to the primary phone number and primary email address listed on your registration account.
 We will only send a message if there is a change to the normal schedule.

 What if my child is going to be late or cannot attend class?

 Please call the Main Office at 508.228.6600 and let them know your child will be getting dropped off or being picked up late.
 If you know your child will be out for the day please call the Main Office so we can inform the instructor.

 What if someone else is picking up my child after class?

 New in 2022, parents must submit written permission to NCS in order to consent to their child being picked up by someone other than the contacts listed in the child's registration.
 Please email email@example.com with the child's name, name of the person picking them up and date and time.
 You must also do this if you plan to allow your child to check themself out of class to bike or walk home.

 What if my child is reluctant to attend class?

 A student's unwillingness to come to sailing can be caused by any number of things: fear, nerves, or simply being tired.
-NCS instructors are trained to help students feel more comfortable.
+NCS instructors are encouraged to help students feel more comfortable.
 If you can get them to class, in all but exceptionally rare cases, we can get them out sailing and enjoying it too.